-I like to live with the philosophy of “my door is always open” attitude and there is nothing I like more than to cook for loved ones – family and friends.
-Sharing a meal around the table or a tea is a joy and I always like to use my fine China collection at every opportunity.
-Even now with lockdown and no visitors at home it is worth the extra effort to use vintage china simply for you.
+I like to live with the philosophy of “my door is always open” attitude and there is nothing I like more than cooking for loved ones – family and friends.
+Sharing a meal around the table or tea is a joy and I always like to use my fine China collection at every opportunity.
+Even now with lockdown and no visitors at home, it is worth the extra effort to use vintage china simply for you.
 The simple things in life are often the most rewarding and sometimes these small things make a significant difference.

 From there, the interview in the book gave the world a peek into the vocabulary of drag culture.
 T = truth, and somehow, it became Tea and hidden T or hidden truth evolved between then and now.
 So gossip soon became Tea and in time – Spill the Tea, or share the gossip.
 The fun of linguistics!

 All images Di Baker from my fine china collection

 Header Title by Emilie Barnes